 - After the cake bites have cooled, take them out of the fridge/freezer and roll each bite in butter/coconut oil then the crushed cinnamon graham crackers.

 - Place the cakes bites back on cookie sheet.
 Repeat coating process for all cake bites.
 Then place in the fridge or freezer for 20 minutes.

 - Remove and drizzle with extra melted white chocolate, powdered sugar, and serve or store for later.
 Store in airtight container.
 Best kept in fridge or freezer for up to 10 -14 days.

 - For trifle with cinnamon cake bites, layer in a jar or glass with coconut whip!
 YUM!

-For vegan cake option, follow instructions for my gluten free vegan cake option, minus the coconut and lemon.
+Follow instructions for my gluten free vegan cake option, minus the coconut and lemon.
 Add cinnamon instead.
-You can still use the boxed cake mix, but instead of eggs, try using 2 tsp vinegar, and bake for at least 30 minutes in an 8x8 or 9x13 greased pan.
-Remember you will use the cake partially undercooked, so it’s okay if it doesn’t rise much.
+You can still use the boxed cake mix, but instead of eggs, try using 2 teaspoon vinegar, and bake for at least 30 minutes in an 8×8 or 9×13 greased pan.
+Remember you will use the cake partially under cooked, so it’s okay if it doesn’t rise much.

 What’s your favorite fair food?
 Don’t answer that.
 It might cause extreme cravings.

 Have you tried making your own refined sugar free cake bites before?